32. The Boxer

 While I was drawing this, a couple (man and woman) walked along the footpath behind me and stopped and began to speak.

-I turned to look up at them, at their baseball caps and big round sunglasses, their polo shirts, and their grinning white faces, as they stood there looking at me down in the gutter grinning back up at them.
+I turned to look up at them with their baseball caps and big, round sunglasses, their polo shirts, and their grinning, white faces, as they stood there looking at me down in the gutter, grinning back up at them.

 The woman said nothing, no noise, not a nod of the head.